nomad-ci/push-handler-service/README.md

 ## running

-Assumes the local Nomad instance has a parameterized job named `build-something`, and that there's a Vault secret that's been set up with:
+Assumes the local Nomad instance has a parameterized job named `clone-source`, and that there's a Vault secret that's been set up with:

     write secret/webhook-tokens/github/some-auth-token \
         secret=011746565c10e8c64df18d8724bc542da584433c